 Brad Pitt’s other films include A River Runs Through It (1992), Seven Years in Tibet (1997), The Mexican (2001), Babel (2006), The Assassination of Jesse James by the Coward Robert Ford (2007, with Casey Affleck), the sci-fi thriller World War Z (2013), The Big Short (2015) and the World War II drama Allied (2016, with Marion Cotillard).

 Once engaged to actress Gwyneth Paltrow, Brad Pitt married actress Jennifer Aniston in 2000.
 They divorced in 2005, amid rumors that Pitt had begun a romantic relationship with Angelina Jolie, his co-star from Mr. and Mrs. Smith.
 Those rumors were confirmed early in 2006, when Jolie legally changed her two adopted children’s names to Zahara Jolie-Pitt and Maddox Jolie-Pitt.
-Pitt and Jolie then had a daughter together — Shiloh Nouvel Jolie-Pitt, who was born on 27 May 2006 in the country of Namibia — adopted a four-year-old boy, Pax Thien Jolie-Pitt (b.
+Pitt and Jolie then had a daughter together — Shiloh Nouvel Jolie-Pitt, who was born on May 27, 2006 in the country of Namibia — adopted a four-year-old boy, Pax Thien Jolie-Pitt (b.
 2003 in Vietnam), and then had twins named Knox Léon and Vivienne Marcheline on 12 July 2008.
 Pitt’s children are, in order of age: Maddox (b.
 2001 in Cambodia), Pax (b.
 2003 in Vietnam), Zahara (b.
 2005 in Ethiopia), Shiloh (b.
 2006 in Namibia), and the twins Knox and Vivienne (b.
 2008)… After years of cohabitation, Brad Pitt and Angelina Jolie married at Chateau Miraval in Le Val, France on August 23, 2014.
-Two years later, on September 20, 2016, Jolie announced that she had filed for divorce.
-The divorce petition cited “irreconcilable differences.”
+Two years later, in September of 2016, Jolie announced that she had filed for divorce, citing “irreconcilable differences.”